FusionAuth/fusionauth-site/site/_posts/2021-06-28-identiverse-conference-report.md

 I also sat next to a person at breakfast who ran identity for over one hundred hospitals and had some unique challenges.
 We talked a bit about how he planned rollouts in the hospital environment; these are sensitive environments in so many respects.

-Another attendee I chatted with handled an enterprise identity integration project during a merger of several hospitals through a solution which allows creation of virtual LDAP directories.
-After a physical LDAP directory merger was required due to EMR compliance concerns, they still use virtual LDAP directories to control access for SaaS applications.
+Another attendee I chatted with handled an enterprise identity integration project.
+This project was driven by a merger of several hospitals, and their conflicting identity stores were "merged" using virtual LDAP directories.
+Even after merging the stores into one LDAP directory, which was required for EMR compliance concerns, this company still uses the virtual LDAP solution to manage SaaS application access.

 The complexity of IAM is immense.
 One person I chatted with at a happy hour commented that they had so many custom applications and identity stores that consolidating everything, even with an unlimited budget, would take 3-5 years.
 And of course, they didn't have that budget.